UoB-Mathematics-Students/Year-2-MVA/README.md

 Introduction
 ------------
-This is a repository containing shared resources for the Multivariable and Vector Analysis course at the University of Birmingham.
+This is a repository containing shared resources for the Multivariable and Vector Analysis module at the University of Birmingham.

 You can visit the [main repository page][main-repo] to find out more about the idea and how to contribute.